Breast Implant Claims

 Most breast augmentation surgeries are carried out successfully and the patient is happy with their results, but inevitably there are times when procedures go wrong.

-There are a wide range of physical issues that negligence can cause.
+There is a wide range of physical issues that negligence can cause.
 We have successfully helped patients claim compensation for the below issues following breast enlargement surgery:

 - Sagging breasts (ptosis)